 IV: Install the Epson printer Once Again

-If the Epson printer is not configured properly, then you can also this error.
-The one and only answer to resolve this problem is to reinstall the Epson printer.
+If the Epson printer is not configured properly, then you can also get Epson Printer Offline Windows 10 error.
+The one and only answer to resolve this problem are to reinstall the Epson printer.
 In order to do that, follow the steps below.

 - First, right-click on the ‘Windows’ logo to open the ‘Options Menu’.
 Inside that ‘Menu’ locate and choose the ‘Device Manager’ option.